dianomic/foglamp-k8s/docs/setup-k8s/README.md

 ```
 100.25.190.74 k3s-master
 34.232.69.227 k3s-worker
-52.201.228.224k3s-worker
+52.201.228.224 k3s-worker
 ```
 Notes:
-- The IP address used here is public IP address of the AWS instances.
+- The IP address used here is public IP address of the instances.
 - For single node setup IP address will be same for master and worker nodes.

 ## Master Configuration

+The master node manages the worker nodes and the Pods in the cluster.
+In production environments, the master node usually runs across multiple computers and a cluster usually runs multiple nodes, providing fault-tolerance and high availability.

 Install k3s using following command